Previous

 According to Wikipedia the current arms of Serbia is virtually identical to the one they show for the earlier Kingdom of Serbia.

-I suspect that this is a mistake as I would not expect to see crowns on the Arms of a Republic.
+I corrected it based on their flag, but I would still not expect to see crowns on the Arms of a Republic.

 For items used in this geographic area during the gap between 1918 and 1943, see under Jugoslavia.